waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Agent Ideas
 - **Catch Advisor Agent:** Given current Pokédex and wild encounters on a map, suggest which Pokémon are new and provide a strategy for catching them.
 (Implemented, needs testing)

+- **Boulder Puzzle Solver:** An agent that can analyze boulder positions and map layouts to provide step-by-step solutions for Strength puzzles.